wmeints/cartographer/README.md

 ### Running on the cluster

-We have a sample configuration that you can use from the `samples` directory.
+We have a sample configuration that you can use from the `config` directory.
 Please follow these instructions to set up the operator and associated components on your cluster.